bychia/GettingCleaningDataProject/README.md

 #### Running run_analysis.R
 To run the run_analyis.R script, you do not need to setup anything.
 There is no prerequisite.
 Just download the script and run it.
+To run the script, load it into your RStudio and hit the **Source** to execute.
+Alternatively, you can select all the script content in RStudio and hit the keyboard button **Ctrl+Enter**.

-It will setup the initial working directory and download the raw dataset if necessary.
+The script will setup the initial working directory and download the raw dataset if necessary.
+The working files and the tidy data output [tidyData.txt] will be available in the folder named: DataCleaning_Project in your current working directory `getwd()`.

+You can also see the location of the tidyData.txt printed at the end of the console after the script finishes running.

-All other procedures are commented in the script.
+_All other procedures are commented in the script._

 ### Approach